-4.3 Variations in Other Spectral Lines
+4.3 Variations in other spectral lines

-While He II λ 5411 is a strong, isolated line, we also examined two other emission lines.
-Two phased grayscale difference images were created during the time period of HJD 2456478 - 2456518, when the central CIR was the strongest; one of the C IV $\lambda\lambda$ 5802,5812 Å doublet and the other of He I λ 5876 Å. These are displayed in Fig. 11.
-As several spectrographs were unable to record these lines in parallel, these results required us to use a subset of the data to analyze the results.
+While He II $\lambda$ 5411 is a strong, isolated line, we also examined two other emission lines.
+Two phased grey-scale difference images were created during the time period of HJD 2456478 - 2456518, when the central CIR was the strongest; one of the C IV $\lambda\lambda$ 5802,5812 Å doublet and the other of He I $\lambda$ 5876 Å. These are displayed in Fig. 11.
+As several spectrographs were unable to record these lines in parallel, these results required us to use a subset of the data to analyse the results.